MadLadSquad/MadLadSquadSite/monthly-newsletter/2024/October.md

 In the 2.0 release of the [cimgui_extra](https://github.com/MadLadSquad/cimgui_extra) library, we added support for the popular
 [imspinner](https://github.com/dalerank/imspinner) library.

+### Wayland support
+Wayland support for the platform functions of the Window interface in the UntitledImGuiFramework is finally coming with release v0.9.9.0.

 ## MadLadSquad
 Nick has started working on the MadLadSquad account system and unified backend, which would allow us to add cloud functionality to many of our future web services.